 All members of the ACU community have the right to live, learn, and function in an environment free of actual or threated unwanted physical touching, physical harm, or physical conflict.
 Examples of physical conflict can include, but not limited to, fighting, hitting, kicking, punching, unwanted touching, or any other form of physical conflict or altercation with the intent to cause harm.
-Students found responsible for physical conflict, suspension, or expulsion.
+Students found responsible for physical conflict will be subject to escalated disciplinary action, including disciplinary probation, suspension, or expulsion.